seton-hall-university/nj-makerDay-2016-docs/home-automation/sketch-humidity.md

 # Humidity Sketch (humidity.ino)

 The ```humidity.ino``` sketch handles reading the humidity sensor.
-It also provides that data to any client requesting that data.
+It also provides that data to any client requesting it.

 ```c++
 // Libraries